Property & Casualty Agent and Broker Licensing - Individual/TBA

 Agent vs. Broker

 A property casualty agent or personal lines agent represents New York authorized companies for which he/she has been appointed.
-A company appointment is not required to obtain an agent license.
-However, a notice of appointment must be electronically submitted to the Department within fifteen (15) days from the date the agency contract is executed, or the first insurance application is submitted.
+A company appointment is not required to obtain an agent license, however, a notice of appointment must be submitted to the Department within fifteen (15) days from the date the agency contract is executed, or the first insurance application is submitted.

-A property casualty broker represents the insured and can place business with any New York authorized company that will accept it.
+A property casualty broker represents that insured and can place business with any New York authorized company that will accept it.
 Some companies will only accept business from appointed agents.

-To qualify for a license, the licensing candidate must meet the following prelicensing requirements:
+To qualify for a license, a candidate must meet the following prelicensing requirements:

 Application Requirements